Our Leadership

 Rebecca Woulfe, PhD

-Vice President, Academic Affairs & Online Learning
+Vice President, Academic Affairs & Provost

 Rebecca Woulfe, PhD, serves as the Vice President for Academic Affairs and Online Learning.
 In this role, she works college-wide to support the work of Academic deans, chairs, faculty and instructors.
 She has oversight for college and programmatic accreditation, areas of state and federal compliance, program review, and leads the online team.
 Woulfe is also the FRCC liaison to the Colorado Community College System office (CCCS).